candycode/qpy/README.md

 - connect QObject signals to Python methods
 - optionally have Python destroy the added QObjects when instances are garbage collected;
 - register user-defined types at run-time
+- implement a custom member name mapper to e.g. address overloading issues or change names to match PEP-8

 Usage